Natural language in expressions

 Limit the number of subscribers in a segment to a certain number.
 If the segment contains more subscribers than your limit, they will be selected randomly.
 E.g. when you need to select a representative group for testing a specific creative.

 Group subscribers based on the channel which can be used to contact them.
 Find the channel that performs best for each customer.

 Reuse predefined segmentation

-  Incorporate predefined segment definitions into a newly created or existing segment.
-For example, applying the same or similar restrictions as you had on another list to a new one without having to recreate the segment definition from scratch.
+Make use of predefined segment definitions within newly created or existing segments.
+E.g. applying the same or similar restrictions as you had on another list to a new one without having to recreate the segment definition from scratch.